-Entering her 11th season at San Jacinto College, head coach Kelly Saenz has built a respected softball program that has taken San Jac to new levels.
-Since her arrival at the SJC South Campus, Saenz’s teams have won nearly 63 percent of their games, and did what many thought they couldn’t do in 2008 – earn a berth in the National Junior College Athletic Association (NJCAA) national tournament.
+Entering her 15th season at the helm of the San Jacinto College softball team, Hall of Fame Head Coach Kelly Saenz has built and maintained a respected softball program that has taken the College to new levels and put the institution on the national radar.
+Since her arrival at the South Campus, Saenz’s teams have won 63 percent of their games, and did what many thought they couldn’t do in 2008 – earn the College’s first-ever berth in the National Junior College Athletic Association (NJCAA) national tournament.

 Saenz guided the 2011 team to a 40-21 overall record.
 That year’s squad finished fifth at the Region XIV tournament.
 Six players earned All-Region and All-South Region honors, and two went on to continue their softball and academic careers at NCAA or NAIA institutions.